Baked Cauli-Tots Casserole

 - Bake at 350°F for 40-45 minutes, or until golden brown.

-I use the shredding blade on my food processor to shred the cauliflower.
-You can use the stems as well, not just the florets, since it is all being shredded and mixed together.
+- I use the shredding blade on my food processor to shred the cauliflower.
+You can use the stems as well as the florets, since it is all being shredded and mixed together.

 Here are some of my all time favorite casseroles: